jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-30.md

 Section 1.
 Guiding Principle

-Pursuant to Section 67 of the Act, NAPOCOR shall, within six (6) months from the effectivity of the Act, file with the ERC for its approval the transition supply contracts (TSCs) duly negotiated with the Distribution Utilities.
+As per Section 67 , NAPOCOR shall, within six (6) months from the effectivity , file with the ERC for its approval the transition supply contracts (TSCs) duly negotiated with the DUs.

 Section 2.
 Scope of Application.

-This Rule shall apply to all Distribution Utilities.
+This Rule shall apply to all DUs.

 Section 3.
 Terms and Conditions of the TSCs.